rwtechwiki/rwtechwiki.github.io/content/Movement/creaturefling.md

-Status: #stub
-Note Type: #movetype
-Tags: #unintended, #creature
+---

-# Creature-Fling / CF
+title: Creature-Fling / CF
+tags:
+  - fundamentals
+  - unintended
+  - movetype
+  - creature
+socialImage:
+socialDescription: One of the moves in Rain World 3
+---
 ## Description